Prince of Wales Bridge: Design

 The chief architect of the bridge was Ronald Weeks of the Cardiff-based Percy Thomas Partnership, with the detailed engineering design by the Halcrow Group and the French consultancy SEEE.
 The bridge has portals close to Sudbrook, Monmouthshire on the Welsh side and Severn Beach in South Gloucestershire on the English side.
 It has three principal sections – a 25 span viaduct on the English side of length 2103 m, a 24 span viaduct of length 2077 m on the Welsh side and the bridge itself, a 948 m structure with a 37 m navigational clearance, giving a total length of 5128 m.
 The central section, called the Shoots Bridge, is of cable-stayed design and the central span (between the bridge pylons) is 456 m in length.
 The approach viaducts are of a segmental bridge design.
 The crossing forms a very slight reverse "S" curve – the roadway has an approximate east–west alignment at each of the portals, while the central bridge follows an alignment approximately WNW to ESE.

 The Severn Railway Tunnel passes under the estuary bed on a line which is generally about 500 m upstream of the bridge, but which passes under the line of the bridge close to the English shore.

 The deck, which carries three lanes of traffic in each direction, is 34.6 m wide.
 The sides of the bridge are fitted with 3 m baffle plates to reduce lateral wind loads coming from the Severn Estuary onto the traffic; this has reduced the number of times that speed restrictions have been needed.
 The overall design of the new crossing makes it more resistant to high winds than the old Severn Bridge.

+A small diesel-powered monorail, the Rapid Access Train, runs underneath the full length of the crossing at a top speed of 1.5 m/s, and is used for safe access to ten stations, such as lifts inside the cable pylons, for bridge maintenance.
+It can carry up to four passengers plus two tonnes of equipment in its trailer, with an integral crane and safety features such as interlocks, emergency battery propulsion capable of returning to either end of the crossing, and a dead man's switch.
+During the 1990s and early 2000s, the Rapid Access Train was initially disused for a number of years due to rail faults, but has subsequently been returned to service.
+Travelling access gantries are also present underneath each segment of the crossing to allow for inspection and maintenance across the full width of the structure, with hydraulic lift platforms capable of reaching multiple levels.